 Output Formatting

-The output_format field serves two purposes:
+The output_format field serves three purposes:

-1. Post-processing: Strips markdown code fences and optionally validates JSON (F065)
+2. Post-processing: Strips markdown code fences and optionally validates JSON (F065)

-2. Display filtering: Controls how agent responses appear on terminal during streaming and buffered execution, with optional verbose tool-use markers (F082, F085)
+3. Display filtering: Controls how agent responses appear on terminal during streaming and buffered execution, with optional verbose tool-use markers (F082, F085)

 When an agent wraps its output in markdown code fences (common with many LLMs), use output_format to automatically strip the fences and optionally validate the content: